Boat Dwellers: Mythical origins

-Baiyue connection and origins in Southern China
+Baiyue origins in Southern China

 The Boat Dwellers are considered by some scholars to be related to other minority peoples of southern China, such as the Yao and Li people (Miao).
 The Amoy University anthropologist Ling Hui-hsiang wrote his theory of the Fujian Boat Dwellers as descendants of the Baiyue.
 He claimed that Guangdong and Fujian Boat Dwellers are definitely descended from the old Baiyue peoples, and that they may have been ancestors of the Malay race.

 The Boat Dwellers inherited their lifestyle and culture from the original Yue peoples who inhabited Hong Kong during the Neolithic era.
 After the First Emperor of China conquered Hong Kong, groups from northern and central China moved into the general area of Guangdong, including Hong Kong.

 One theory proposes that the ancient Yue inhabitants of southern China are the ancestors of the modern Boat Dwellers.
 The majority of western academics subscribe to this theory, and use Chinese historical sources.
 (The ancient Chinese used the term "Yue" to refer to all southern Barbarians.)
 The Oxford English Dictionary states that the ancestors of the Boat Dwellers were native people.

 The ancestors of the Boat Dwellers were pushed to the southern coast by Chinese peasants who took over their land.

 During the British colonial era in Hong Kong, the Boat Dwellers were considered a separate ethnic group from the Punti ("locals"), Hakka, and Hoklo.

 The Boat Dwellers have been compared to the She people by some historians, as both are ethnic minorities descended from natives of Southern China who now practice Han Chinese culture.